ispringle/bog/site/posts/first-post.md

 This is the first post.
 Its first paragraph is displayed on the main page as an excerpt.

 Other paragraphs could contain some interesting information.
 Unfortunately, they don't.

+## Another wonderful heading

+This is some content under this heading.
+Isn't it wonderful?

+### A great subheading

+This is just such a great subheading.
+I love it!